ERP

 In the rush to get from design closure to the completion of build and the start of testing the solution, the key step of role mapping can often be ignored until it is too late.
 But role mapping is a key step in any ERP project to ensure that security profiles are developed and an effective training curriculum is implemented – all necessary towards the goal of securing business benefits.

-This blog post was written by Sean Jackson, Managing Director at Lumenia.
+This blog post was written by Sean Jackson, Principal Consultant at Lumenia.
 If you would like further information on Role Mapping or any aspect of ERP Implementation please send an e-mail to Sean Jackson.